 An ACOG Fellow is a board certified obstetrician–gynecologist whose professional activity is devoted to the practice of obstetrics, gynecology, or both.

 To be a Fellow, you must have:

 - Certification and Maintenance of the Certification in obstetrics, gynecology, or both from one of the boards recognized by the College Board of Directors:

 - American Board of Obstetrics and Gynecology: Parts I and II

-- The Univ of the West Indies Postgraduate Doctorate of Medicine
+- The University of the West Indies Postgraduate Doctor of Medicine

 - Royal Australian and New Zealand College of Obstetricians and Gynaecologists

 - Federación Centroamericana de Sociedades de Obstetricia y Ginecologia

 - Sociedad Chilena de Obstetricia y Ginecología (CONACEM)